neuphonic/pyneuphonic/docs/source/websocket-api.md

 Connect to the region closest to you for the lowest latency.
 Contact us if your region is unavailable.
 :::

+The Websocket API has two query parameters that can be passed in:
+ - `temperature` - ranges from 0 to 1.0.
+A larger number means that more randomness will be introduced to the generated audio. **Default is 0.5**.
+ - `speed` - ranges from 0.7 to 1.5.
+This is the speed of the return audio. **Default is 1.05**.

 ## Sending Messages
 Messages can be sent to the server either word by word, sentence by sentence, or however is appropriate for your use case.